sunboo/yelo/Idea/Idea.md

 Idea
 ====

-An idea on its own is just that an idea.
-I agree that idea acts as a multiplier of sorts and the better the execution the more awesome the value which is created.
+An idea on its own is just that - an idea.
+I believe that the idea acts as a multiplier of sorts and the better the execution the more awesome the value which is created.

-**Idea**
+**Idea as Multiplier**

 Awful = -1,
 Weak = 1,